As The Crown dramatises her death, many are wondering when did Princess Diana die and how old she was at the time of her passing.

 When did Princess Diana die and how old was she?

-Diana was travelling with her boyfriend Dodi Fayed in a Mercedes Benz W140 driven by Henri Paul.
-The couple had left a late dinner at the Ritz Hotel and were heading back to Dodi’s Paris residence.
+Diana was travelling with her boyfriend Dodi Fayed, the son of billionaire business man Mohamed Al Fayed in a Mercedes Benz W140 driven by Henri Paul.
+The couple had left a late dinner at the Ritz Hotel and were heading back to Dodi's Paris residence.
+Early reports suggested Diana had suffered from concussion, a broken arm and cuts.
+She had also suffered serious chest injuries, and following surgery she didn't regain consciousness before passing away.

 Just after midnight, their car crashed inside the Pont de l'Alma tunnel in the French capital.
 It is understood that the vehicle was being chased by paparazzi at the time.